JarceloElement/Godot-AppFactory/README.md

 Creation of GUI and modules for multiplatform applications.
 Graphic design and 3D modeling.

 **How does it work**
-Only copy the directory (app_core) if you want to use all the app modules, otherwise choose one in the app_core folder and paste it in your project directory.
+Only copy the directory (app_core) if you want to use all the app modules, otherwise choose one in the (app_core) folder and paste it in your project directory.

+You can clone this repository and open it directly with Godot and you will be able to review each node of the project.

 **-- APP_CORE --**